Why it’s important to know where coronavirus came from | DW | 14.01.2021

 Although the first coronavirus case was detected in Wuhan, China in December 2019 and much of the speculation regarding its starting point has centered around the likelihood it passed from bats to humans through another species sold at a wet market there — it is still possible it originated somewhere else.

-Pangolins were initially suspected as intermediate hosts for SARS-CoV-2, but researchers still don't know which animal passed the virus onto humans
+Pangolins were initially suspected as intermediate hosts for SARS-CoV-2, but were not listed as being sold at the Huanan wet market in Wuhan

 According to Beer, it is likely that the origins of the virus are in China, as "that is where we saw the first cluster of infections."
 But that does not necessarily mean the first spillover occurred at the wet market, or even in Wuhan.